-The farm business of Anthony and Fairclough is proposing to erect a Free Range Poultry Unit at Frowen, Login, Whitland for the accommodation of 32,000 birds, which is a considerable investment by the farming business.
-It has been researched thoroughly and the business is adamant that the enterprise will be successful.
+The farm business AS, S & ME Reah is proposing to erect an extension to the existing poultry unit on farm to provide further accommodation for an additional 8,000 free range birds which is a considerable investment by the farming business.
+It has been researched thoroughly and the business is adamant that the extended enterprise will be successful.